clokep/relapse/docs/usage/configuration/config_documentation.md

 [Reporting Homeserver Usage Statistics](../administration/monitoring/reporting_homeserver_usage_statistics.md) for information on what data is reported.

-Statistics will be reported 5 minutes after Synapse starts, and then every 3 hours after that.
+Statistics will be reported 5 minutes after Relapse starts, and then every 3 hours after that.

 Example configuration: